jdh8/jdh8.org/_posts/2021-01-02-how-to-program-math-functions.md

 **Horner's scheme** produces the fewest operations.
 It is clearly the fastest if its argument is already parallelized, such as a vector or a tensor.
 It is also usually the most accurate method for a polynomial approximant of a well-conditioned function.
-Nevertheless, its dependency chain is also the longest.
+However, its dependency chain is also the longest.
 It makes poor use of the pipeline because all operations except one depend on another.
 Hence, it is less than ideal on single-threaded systems.

 On the other hand, **Estrin's scheme** tries to be as parallel as